The Second Amendment in New York State

 Qualifying Criteria to Obtain a Firearm in New York

 One of the first steps in obtaining a firearm permit in New York State is completing the Pistol/Revolver Application form.
 These forms examine an applicant’s background for various disqualifying factors.
 These applications can also vary from county to county across the state.

 With few exceptions, New York State law requires people to meet certain criteria before they can be approved for a pistol permit.
 These are some of the most common reasons why people in New York are denied pistol permits.
 These qualifying factors include the following:

-- Be a citizen of the United States.
+Be a citizen of the United States.

-- Be at least 21 years old, except for individuals who are honorably discharged from either the New York National Guard or the United States Military.
+Be at least 21 years old, except for individuals who are honorably discharged from either the New York National Guard or the United States Military.

-- Be of good moral character.
+Be of good moral character.

-- Never had a guardian appointed based on incapacity, mental illness, subnormal intelligence, or other condition or disease.
+Never had a guardian appointed based on incapacity, mental illness, subnormal intelligence, or other condition or disease.

-- Never civilly confined in a secure treatment facility.
+No prior civil confinement in a secure treatment facility.

 Never discharged from the military under dishonorable conditions.

-- Never involuntarily committed to a facility under the Department of Mental Hygiene’s jurisdiction.
+Never involuntarily committed to a facility under the Department of Mental Hygiene’s jurisdiction.

 Not be a fugitive from justice.

 Not be an addicted or unlawful user of any controlled substance.

 Not have a domestic violence restraining order filed against you.

-- Not illegally in the United States or admitted into the United States under a non-immigrant visa.
+Not illegally in the United States or admitted into the United States under a non-immigrant visa.

-- Not present any other “good cause” for denial of the license.
+Not present any other “good cause” for denial of the license.

 Once you have completed your application, you will likely be required to complete a gun safety class before obtaining a firearm permit.

 An Experienced New York State Attorney can Help